djaircosta/djaircosta/README.md

 - 👋 Hi, I’m @djaircosta

 A software developer passionate about technology, seeking to turn dreams into reality through programming.

-- 👀 I’m interested in ...
+- 👀 I’m interested in

+With my work I can help as many people as possible with their problems

-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning

-- 💞️ I’m looking to collaborate on ...
+Working Senior System Specialist in Backend in java, and developing personal projects with focus on Full Stack- 💞️ I’m looking to collaborate on ...

 - 📫 How to reach me ...

 <!---